 Give your business logic the utmost preference over anything.
-People would easily relate to your business logic if it coming from real life experiences instead of framework abstractions.
+People would easily relate to your business logic if it is coming from real-life experiences instead of framework abstractions.
 You cannot simply avoid the influence of tools or framework to your application, but I would advise you to minimize it.
 In case if it is acceptable, then isolate business logic from tools and frameworks abstractions.

-In my initial stage of react/redux app development, I was in search of the finest practices in codebase structuring.
-As I wasn’t in favor of time component/container approach.
-Even after the half of decade practices I still don’t see that much difference between components and containers.
+In my initial stage of react/redux app development, I was in search of the finest practices in codebase structuring as I wasn’t in favor of the time component/container approach.
+Even after half of the decade practices I still don’t see that much difference between components and containers.

 So, fortunately, I come up with my very own approach – hierarchy of directories upon the business logic models.
 As it does not distinguish components by presentational or logical type instead states that all components are equal and each of the components includes both logic as well as presentation.

 This folder structure has saved me lots of valuable time, and it is a lot simpler than all related entities assembled together.
 As I mentioned above, I have devoted my time to write this blog to help you organize your project in many ways, and trust me, this is the reason I loved it and you will too love it for sure.

 If you are interested in leveraging my React-redux expertise, you can fill up the contact us form, and we will work together to help you achieve your business/product/service goal.
 If you want to see the projects so far, I have done along with my teammates, then please go through the attached links.

 Hire ReactJS developer from us to address your large web application development needs.
 Bacancy is a technologically innovative and advanced ReactJS development company.
 We are a team of skillful react developers who have in-depth knowledge and extensive experience in react.js development services.
 So, if you are looking for a single developer or a team to structure your React application choose us as your one-stop development partner.